tomarus/midi2cv/README.md

 ## BUGS

 * It crashes at split note change.
 But after a reset it is correctly read from eeprom.
-* Trigger outputs are just an 8 port clock divider atm.
 * Transpose is buggy, but required because it can only support 60 MIDI notes.

 ## Programming Using Webconfig